Vman45/Vivarium_CTRL/README.md

 by [Ryan Mandelbaum](https://flic.kr/p/2baRkwQ) licensed under the [CC BY 2.0 license](https://creativecommons.org/licenses/by/2.0/).

-[Chart.js](https://www.chartjs.org/) is used to produce the temperature and humidity charts.
-It is also licensed under the MIT license.
-It is included rather than fetched as I am likely to run this project locally.
+[Chart.js](https://www.chartjs.org/) and [moment.js](https://momentjs.com/) are used to produce the temperature and humidity charts.
+They are both also licensed under the [MIT license](LICENSE).
+The files are included rather than fetched as I am likely to run this project locally.

 Javascript forked from [HTML Table To JSON](https://j.hn/html-table-to-json/) is used to extract data from the sensor readings table to enable client side chart creation.